Eligibility

 In addition to the earned income requirement, you must have an adjusted gross income (AGI) below certain levels to qualify for an EITC.

 Your adjusted gross income (AGI) includes all earned income before deductions for taxes, health care or other expenses, minus certain business, education-related, and other expenses.
-While filling out your annual tax return (IRS Forms 1040, 1040A, or 1040EZ), you will be asked a series of questions that will allow you to determine what your AGI is.
+While filling out your annual tax return (IRS Form 1040), you will be asked a series of questions that will allow you to determine what your AGI is.

 John earned $30,000 in wages for the year before taxes and other deductions were taken out of his paychecks.
 He also earned $4,000 in employer-paid disability insurance payments for the year.
-He had no deductions for business, education-related or other expenses.
-According to the EITC program, John’s adjusted gross income would be $34,000—his gross wages plus payments received from the employer-paid disability insurance.
+He had no deductions for business, education-related, or other expenses.
+According to the IRS program, John’s adjusted gross income would be $34,000—his gross wages plus payments received from the employer-paid disability insurance.

 Adjusted Gross Income and Qualifying Children